 7. Urban governmental services, as defined in the Growth Management Act, should generally not be extended outside urban growth areas, except in those limited circumstances shown to be necessary to protect basic public health and safety and the environment and when such services are financially supportable at rural densities and do not encourage urban development.
 This policy does not apply to rural governmental services as defined in the Growth Management Act, including domestic water supply, fire and police protection services, transportation and public transit services, and other public utilities associated with rural levels of development.

-8. Residential neighborhoods should be protected from incompatible land uses.
+8. Protect residential neighborhoods from incompatible land uses.

 a.
 Neighborhood identity should be preserved by maintaining natural boundaries and recognizing significant archaeological and historic resources.